What is financial infidelity? (Hint: It’s so much more than just lying about money)

 A symptom of a larger problem

-On its face, financial infidelity looks like a simple problem of trust.
+On its face, financial infidelity looks like a simple problem of a breakdown in financial trust.
 And while that is true, it goes deeper than that.
 Like so much of our lives with partners, a lack of trust boils down to a delicate, fragile, painful connection to our partner.
 That fragile connection is a symptom of an even larger issue… safety.

 How safe do you feel coming clean to your partner about the debt, savings, or decisions you made without them?
 How safe do you feel when you suspect they are hiding something from you?